ossec/ossec-docs/docs/manual/installation/installation-requirements.rst

 Ubuntu
 ------

-On Ubuntu you will need the *build-essential* package in order to compile and install OSSEC.
+On Ubuntu you will need the *build-essential* and libreadlne-dev packages in order to compile and install OSSEC.

 To install the package run the following command.

 .. code-block:: console

-    # apt-get install build-essential
+    # apt-get install build-essential libreadline-dev

 If database support is needed *mysql-dev* or *postgresql-dev* should be installed.
 Run the following command to install these packages.